 Policies and procedures are in place that outline mandatory training to be undertaken, in line with any professional requirements, and the training guidance provided by RQIA.

-A record is kept of all training (including induction) and professional development activities undertaken by staff, which is overseen by Mr McCann and the practice manager, to ensure that the dental team is suitably skilled and qualified.
+A record is kept of all training (including induction) and professional development activities undertaken by staff, which is overseen by the responsible individual to ensure that the dental team is suitably skilled and qualified.